-- (a) There is a known or suspected instance of child abuse or neglect reported, which is alleged to have occurred as a result of the action of a person responsible for the child's welfare, or - (b) A person responsible for the child's welfare fails to adequately protect the child from abuse when the person knew or reasonably should have known that the child was in danger of abuse, or - (c) Any other case where the employee has knowledge of or observes a child whom the employee knows or reasonably suspects has been the victim of abuse or neglect.
+- (a) There is a known or suspected instance of child abuse or neglect reported, which is alleged to have occurred as a result of the action of a person responsible for the child's welfare, or - (b) A person responsible for the child's welfare fails to adequately protect the child from abuse when the person knew or reasonably should have known that the child was in danger of abuse.

-The District Attorney's office shall be notified in all instances of known or suspected child abuse or neglect reported to this Department.
+The District Attorney's office shall be notified in all instances of known or suspected child abuse or neglect reported to this department.
 Notification of the District Attorney is not required for reports only involving neglect by a person, who has the care or custody of a child, to provide adequate food, clothing, shelter, medical care, or supervision where no physical injury to the child has occurred (Penal Code § 11166).